magmide/magmide/posts/what-is-rok.md

 We shouldn't be scared to put the power of a full proof checker into a computation focused language.
 Not everyone has to use it!
 And those who do don't have to use it all the time!

 - Make it possible: at this moment in time, it isn't really even *possible* to fully verify a truly bare metal program on an arbitrary architecture.
-This stage focuses on creating the basic Rok compiler
+This stage focuses on creating the basic Magma compiler
-  - define rok semantics and theories in coq
+  - define magma semantics and theories in coq
-  - use extracted ml to compile first runnable version, so rok has been bootstrapped out of coq
+  - use extracted ml to compile first runnable version, so magma has been bootstrapped out of coq
-  - complete rok from within
+  - complete magma from within
 - Make it productive: bring the project to maturity, with tolerable compiler performance, broad architecture and context support, ergonomic tooling and libraries, good proof methodology, and solid documentation.
-- Make it common: do evangelism, write books to spread rok into different domains, use the tool to create verified infrastructure and new programming environments.
+- Make it common: do evangelism, write books to spread magma into different domains, use the tool to create verified infrastructure and new programming environments.

 ## Verification Leverage

 Verification is obviously very difficult.
 Although I have some modest theories about ways to speed up/improve automatic theorem proving, and how to teach verification concepts in a more intuitive way that can thereby involve a larger body of engineers, we still can't avoid the fact that refining our abstractions and proving theorems is hard and will remain so.

 But we don't have to make verification completely easy and approachable to still get massive improvements.
 We only have to make the labor of researchers and experts more *available* and *reusable*.
-Since Rok is inherently metaprogrammable and integrates programming and proving, developments in one area of research can quickly disseminate through the entire language diaspora.
+Since Magma is inherently metaprogrammable and integrates programming and proving, developments in one area of research can quickly disseminate through the entire language diaspora.
 Research would be much less likely to remain trapped in the ivory tower, and could be usefully deployed in real software much more quickly.

 ## Environment Genericity